 KubeLB manages the certificate lifecycle for this transport:

 The management Envoy and tenant Envoy validate each other with tenant-specific identities and use TLS 1.3 for TCP connections.
 Certificate rotation is automatic and does not normally require a tenant proxy pod restart.
+Intermediate CA rotation is two-phase: KubeLB distributes the new trust bundle first and re-signs leaf certificates after a short propagation grace, so new connections keep working during rotation.

 If a manually created certificate Secret conflicts with the KubeLB-managed one, KubeLB refuses to overwrite it and reports BackendCertificateConflict on the affected Tenant.